Philippine government response to the COVID-19 pandemic: Quarantine and isolation

 The Department of Public Works and Highways and the Bases Conversion and Development Authority set up quarantine and isolation centers by repurposing facilities as "We Heal As One Centers".
 As of May 28, 2020, 10 such facilities had been completed.

 Controversies and criticisms

 The government's handling of the COVID-19 pandemic has received criticism from social media platforms and were also met with physical protests.
+Drawing on the work of medical anthropologist Gideon Lasco, a report from The Lancet in September 2020 described Duterte's leadership during the pandemic as an example of how 'medical populism' undermines an effective public health response.
+The government rejected such analyses.

 COVID-19 testing controversy

 During the first months of the pandemic in the country, several government officials were reported to have been tested for COVID-19 without complying with the initial triage algorithm used by the Department of Health (DOH), which restricted asymptomatic individuals from being tested.
 Some family and staff members were also reportedly tested for COVID-19.

 On March 24, 2020, the Philippines had only tested 1,793 people due to the lack of testing kits.

 Public officials receiving quick results on their tests was perceived to be tantamount to receiving priority treatment as numerous people considered as actual patients under investigation – many of whom were front liners – were dying before their test results were out.

 In September 2020, with the improvement of testing capabilities and change in algorithm that focused on front liners and people who were in contact with COVID-infected patients, the government reported that over 3 million people had been tested.